SpinalNet: Deep Neural Network with Gradual Input: Theoretical Background

 Proposing a new NN architecture raises a question about its universal approximability \cite{lin2018resnet,fan2020universal}.
 Therefore, we prove the universal approximation.
 The traditional mathematical proof of the universal approximation theorem contains scholarly and esoteric equations.
 However, we aim to make the paper equation-free to attract general audiences.
 Therefore, we prove the universal approximation with the following approach. \begin{enumerate} \item Single hidden layer of a NN with large width is a universal approximator \cite{csaji2001approximation}. \item If we can prove that SpinalNet of a large number of layers is equivalent to the single hidden layer of a large width NN, the universal approximation is proved. \end{enumerate}

 Fig. \ref{UApprox} presents how a simpler version of SpinalNet can be equivalent to a single hidden layer NN.
 In Fig. \ref{UApprox}(a), a SpinalNet with two hidden layers (HLs), each layer containing two neurons is simplified.
 The neurons of the first layer contain the purely linear function.
 Therefore, the first layer gives only the weighted sum of $x_1$ to $x_5$ inputs.
 Outputs of each hidden neuron for the first hidden layer only go to a similar neuron of the second hidden layer.
 Cross connections and connections from the first hidden layer to output are disconnected by assigning zero weights.
 The second hidden layer receives the weighted summation from $x_6$ to $x_{10}$.
 It also receives the weighted summation from $x_1$ to $x_5$ of the previous layer.
 Then, the neurons of this layer apply an activation function to the weighted sum of $x_1$ to $x_{10}$.
 Therefore, these two layers are equivalent to a neural network of single HL, containing two hidden neurons, shown in Fig. \ref{UApprox}(b).
 A simplified version of SpinalNet with four HLs, containing two neurons in each layer is shown in Fig. \ref{UApprox}(d).
 Similarly, the SpinalNet in Fig. \ref{UApprox}(d) is also equivalent to a NN with one HL, containing four neurons in Fig. \ref{UApprox}(c).
+In the supplementary material section, we have proved that any activation function in the first hidden layer can be approximated as the `purelin' function for a specific combination of weights and biases.

 Similarly, a deep SpinalNet can be equivalent to a NN of a single hidden layer, containing a large number of neurons.
 A NN with a single hidden layer and a large number of neurons achieves the universal approximation.
 Therefore, a deep SpinalNet also has universal approximability.